geotools/geotools/docs/user/library/api/datastore.rst

   Because the getCount method just checks the file or database header information it is designed to be very fast.
-Not all implementations have access to this information making it a bit tricky to count the number of avaialble features.
+Not all implementations have access to this information making it a bit tricky to count the number of available features.

-  The following code shows how to quickly count all the feautres available:
+  The following code shows how to quickly count all the features available:

   .. literalinclude:: /../src/main/java/org/geotools/api/DataStoreExamples.java
      :language: java